London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 London Exhibition Logistics

-This case study follows a full exhibition run from Hassocks in West Sussex to Olympia London, including collection, timed load in, and pack down.
+This case study follows a full exhibition logistics run from Hassocks in West Sussex to Olympia London, including collection, timed load in, and pack down.
 Planning starts before the van is loaded, with the route and the access window dictating the whole schedule.

-Olympia Labeling
+Olympia Labelling

 Olympia load ins run smoother when every case and crate is marked clearly for the correct hall, zone, and stand number.
 Adding simple priority tags like Build First and Dress Last keeps the stand sequence clean on site.